0xDylanLim/EDA-Data-Cleaning-Visualisations/README.md

   Part 3: Building visualizations
   Part 4: Evaluate and share results

-  This will involve Taxi, Tiktok, and Waze datasets.

  1. Taxi Dataset:
 You are the newest data professional in a fictional data consulting firm: Automatidata.
 The team is still early into the project, having only just completed an initial plan of action and some early Python coding work.